Istanbul Public Transportation

 Obtain An Istanbul Card For A Budget Journey

 IstanbulKart is a boarding pass in the shape of a credit card.
-The machines charge from your IstanbulKart 2.30 Turkish Lira per ride per direction.
+The machines charge from your IstanbulKart 2.60 Turkish Lira per ride per direction.
 There’s a further discount if you take another ride within two hours.
-It charge 1.65 Turkish Lira for the second time, 1.25 Turkish Lira for the third time.

 Istanbul Kadıköy Asia Side